Cheryl Burke

-Cheryl Burke (born May 3, 1984) is an American dancer, model, and television host.
-She is best known for being a professional dancer on ABC's Dancing with the Stars.
-She was the first female professional to win the show and the first professional to win twice and also consecutively.
-She has participated in 26 seasons.
-She came in second on the NBC series I Can Do That.
-She replaced Abby Lee Miller on Dance Moms in 2017.
+Cheryl Stephanie Burke (born Stephanie Burke; May 3, 1984) is an American professional dancer, model, and television host.
+She is best known for her appearances on the ABC competition series Dancing with the Stars, which she performed on for twenty-six seasons.
+Burke is the first female pro to win the series, as well as the first pro to win two consecutive seasons.

+Outside of Dancing with the Stars, Burke finished in second place on the NBC series I Can Do That (2015).
+She later replaced Abby Lee Miller as the main dance coach on Dance Moms (2017).

 Early life

-Burke was born and raised in San Francisco.
-Burke attended Menlo-Atherton High School.
+Stephanie Burke was born on May 3, 1984, in San Francisco, California, to Stephen Louis Burke (1950–2018) and Sherri Burke, a nurse and entrepreneur.
+Her father was Ashkenazi Jewish, while her mother is Filipina.
+When Burke was still an infant, her parents divorced and her father eventually moved to Thailand.
+Her mother later remarried and established a healthcare company.
+Burke legally changed her name to Cheryl in middle school after she was bullied by a classmate who shared her birth name.
+She later attended Menlo-Atherton High School.

 Dancing with the Stars

-Burke won her first mirror ball trophy with 98 Degrees member Drew Lachey in the second season.
+Burke joined Dancing with the Stars in its second season and won her first mirror ball trophy with 98 Degrees member Drew Lachey.
 She won her second championship with retired football star Emmitt Smith in the third season.
-Burke returned on March 19, 2007, for Season 4, partnered with actor Ian Ziering.
+Burke returned on March 19, 2007, for season four, partnered with actor Ian Ziering.
 She and Ziering were eliminated in the semifinals on May 15, 2007.

 Burke participated in a 38-city Dancing with the Stars tour from December 19, 2006, to February 11, 2007.
 She also joined the second summer tour, which visited 24 cities between June 20, 2007, in Austin, Texas, and July 24, 2007, in Vancouver, British Columbia.
 Lachey was her celebrity partner for each tour.
 Burke competed on season 5 with Las Vegas entertainer Wayne Newton.
 They were the third couple eliminated from the competition, on October 9, 2007.

-Burke participated with both Lachey and Newton in the Dancing with the Stars winter tour that kicked off December 18, 2007, in Seattle, Washington.
-The tour wrapped in Philadelphia on February 10, 2008.
+Burke participated with both Lachey and Newton in the Dancing with the Stars winter tour that began on December 18, 2007, in Seattle, Washington.
+The tour ended in Philadelphia on February 10, 2008.
 Burke competed on season 6 with actor Cristián de la Fuente.
-They trained at Palm Beach, Florida's, Paramount Ballroom.
+They trained at the Paramount Ballroom in Palm Beach, Florida.
 They made it to the finals and on May 20, 2008, placed third.

 Burke returned to the show for season 7 with partner Maurice Greene.
 They were eliminated in week 8 on November 11, 2008, and finished in fifth place.
 She returned to the show's eighth season with actor Gilles Marini.
 They finished as runners-up, losing to Shawn Johnson and Mark Ballas.
 Burke competed on the ninth season with former U.S. House of Representatives Majority Leader Tom DeLay.
 On October 6, 2009, they withdrew from the competition because DeLay had stress fractures in both feet.